Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Modern Competing Risk Analysis Methods

-where $a > 1$ is a tuning parameter that determines how quickly the penalty decays for large coefficients.
-MCP differs from SCAD in that it does not have a constant penalization region and it immediately applies a decreasing penalty as $\left|\beta_{1,j}^{SDH}\right|$ increases.
-This design allows MCP to reduce shrinkage more effectively for large coefficients, thereby preventing over-penalization while maintaining variable selection and sparsity. \end{itemize}
+where $a > 1$ controls the decay rate of the penalty for large coefficients.
+Unlike SCAD, MCP has no constant penalization region and immediately reduces the penalty as $|\beta_{1,j}^{SDH}|$ increases.
+This design lessens shrinkage for large coefficients, improving variable selection while retaining sparsity. \end{itemize}